atlas-doc/doc/atlas-api-documentation/api-reference/access-to-atlas-customer-service-portal.md

-# Access to Atlas Customer Service Portal
+# Access to ATRIP

 ## Description

-This method is to give client the access to Atlas customer service portal with SSO in client's own system.&#x20;
+This method is to give client the access to ATRIP (Air Travel Retailing and Information Platform) with SSO in client's own system.&#x20;

 ## Dependency